Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Input-to-state Safety for Automated Trucks

-is forward invariant.
-The corresponding simulations are shown in Fig.~\ref{Fig:SimResults} by black and gray curves for two different values of $\epsilon_0$ as indicated.
-Panel (c) shows that the system leaves the original set $\C$ for ${\epsilon_0=2.5}$ (gray) as indicated by $h<0$.
-Choosing ${\epsilon_0=1.5}$ (black) ensures that $h>0$, it substantially affects the performance by making the truck to keep larger distances even when traveling with a constant speed (which would likely invite other vehicles to cut in).
+is forward invariant according to Theorem~\ref{theo:ISSf}.
+The corresponding simulations are shown in Fig.~\ref{Fig:SimResults} by black and gray curves for two different values of $\epsilon_0$.
+Panel (c) shows that the system leaves the original set $\C$ for ${\epsilon_0=2.5}$ (gray) as indicated by ${h<0}$.
+Choosing ${\epsilon_0=1.5}$ (black) ensures that ${h>0}$, it substantially affects the performance by making the truck to keep larger distances even when traveling with a constant speed (which would likely invite other vehicles to cut in).

-Finally, we consider the TISSf-CBF setting and modify the controller \eqref{eq:truck_nominal} as
+Finally, we consider the TISSf-CBF setting and modify the controller \eqref{eq:truck_nominal} as: